AppleInsider may earn an affiliate commission on purchases made through links on our site.

 Apple's late CEO is still venerated and missed.
-On the anniversary of Steve Jobs's death, AppleInsider explores about what the man himself thought about living and dying.
+On the tenth anniversary of Steve Jobs's death, AppleInsider explores what the man himself thought about living and dying.

-Later that day, his wife Laureen Powell Jobs issued a statement.
+Later that day, his wife Laurene Powell Jobs issued a statement.

 Steve died peacefully today surrounded by his family.